3rd May 2019

-	“I’m sure that the people of Lincolnshire will share our excitement and will be out in force to enjoy the festival from May 9th to 13th.”
+“I’m sure that the people of Lincolnshire will share our excitement and will be out in force to enjoy the festival.”

 Some of the UK's top riders will take part in the races which start and finish on the historic Castle Hill: the women's 63 mile race beginning at 9.00am to finish around 12.00pm and the men's 103 mile race beginning at 1.00pm and ending around 4:30pm.